spectrocloud/librarium/content/docs/12-enterprise-version/04-enterprise-cluster-management.md

 ## Instructions

-1. Login to enterprise mode as administrator:
+1. Log in to enterprise mode as administrator:

   	* https://system_IP/system
   	* Username: admin
   	* Password: custom password

-2. Select administration from left panel.
+2. Select **Administration** from left panel.

-3. On the administration page, select Backup /Restore from the top ribbon.
+3. On the **Administration** page, select **Backup/Restore** from the top ribbon.

-4. Complete the Backup configuration wizard to complete the mode of backup creation.
+4. Complete the backup configuration wizard to complete the mode of backup creation.

 5. Select the mode of backup from the two available options: